grok-rs/waitup/docs/PERFORMANCE.md

     port: 8080
 ```

-By following these performance guidelines, you can optimize wait-for for your specific use case and ensure efficient resource utilization in production environments.
+By following these performance guidelines, you can optimize waitup for your specific use case and ensure efficient resource utilization in production environments.